Where to Go for Help

 Abuse prevention orders (sometimes referred to as “209A protection orders”) and harassment prevention orders (otherwise known as “258E orders”) are also still available during the COVID-19 pandemic.
 The Trial Court has created online fillable forms for each order of protection.
 The application for an abuse prevention order is available here, and the harassment prevention order form is here.

 Before you fill out the form, contact your local court during normal business hours to get instructions on how to proceed with an order request.
-If you are unable to reach your local court, please call the Trial Court Help Line, which is staffed from 8:30 am to 4:30 pm Monday to Friday, at 833-91COURT.
 If you need assistance after normal court hours, please contact your local police department.

 For more information about orders of protection, eligibility and next steps, you can find it here.